Boeing X-32: Surviving aircraft

 In 2005, the Boeing X-32A was transferred to the National Museum of the United States Air Force near Dayton, Ohio.
 Its condition deteriorated due to being outside for several years following the end of the JSF competition.
 In December 2023, the museum completed a three-month-long restoration of the aircraft.
 On 31 May 2024, the X-32A was moved into the R&D gallery as a display, parked close to the similarly ill-fated YF-23 "Black Widow II".

-The X-32B was transferred to the Patuxent River Naval Air Museum adjacent to NAS Patuxent River in St. Mary's County, Maryland in 2005.
-It underwent restoration at the museum's restoration facility in June 2009 and was placed on display outdoors, where it has suffered from severe deterioration due to exposure to the elements.
+In 2005, the X-32B was transferred to the Patuxent River Naval Air Museum adjacent to NAS Patuxent River in St. Mary's County, Maryland.